abdn-cs3033-ai/practicals/README.md

-# practicals
+# CS3033 (Artificial Intelligence) Practicals

-Practical Sessions for Artificial Intelligence at the University of Aberdeen
+Practical Sessions for Artificial Intelligence at the University of Aberdeen.